tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 **VO**
 So I started with reading about how trends evolve.
 I found research papers.
 Books.

+I read about old thrift shops, the creation of value from trash, design trends from the last 100 years, and Macklemore??

 And that's when I realized...

 *INT.
 Med center framing*